 Manhunter: The Complete Saga! features an introduction from Goodwin that describes the process behind its creation.
 It was printed in black and white, but Simonson’s dynamic drawing and graphic layouts are so well constucted it looks great that way.
 There are a couple of sequences where Manhunter is battling his clones and the only difference between them is that his costume has red accents and theirs are blue, so figuring out who’s who requires you pay attention.

 This large softcover book is now out of print, but DC eventually reprinted the collected Manhunter stories twice, once in 1984 as Archie Goodwin & Walter Simonson’s Manhunter, a standard comic, and then in 1999 as Manhunter: The Special Edition which included a new chapter by Simonson and Goodwin.
+As of 2021 the format of choice is The Deluxe Edition.
 This tightly-written and drawn series is a classic which looks and reads as well today as when first published.
 It is also available in the giant-sized Walter Simonson’s Manhunter & Other Stories Artist’s Edition.